 With reports indicating that there’s a chance that Alex Oxlade-Chamberlain could be a Liverpool player next season, Michael Mongie discusses if he’s the ideal player for Jürgen Klopp to sign.

-Now, I know what you might be thinking.
-This is going to be an article purely centred around why Chamberlain’s versatility is perfect for Klopp.
+Now, I know that you might be thinking that this is going to be an article purely centred around why Chamberlain’s versatility is perfect for Klopp.

 Well, the answer is yes and no. Yes because versatility is a characteristic that Klopp favours and no because I couldn’t bear to see another midfielder in Liverpool’s backline!